-With “Phase 4” of the MCU officially set to begin just a few months after Endgame, it’s anyone’s guess as to where the franchise is headed.
-There have been some clues as to where the studio plans to go, however, when its three-phase, 22-film “Infinity Saga” fades into the rearview mirror.
-From films in the works and expiring cast contracts to possibilities drawn from Marvel Comics history, here’s where the MCU might be headed in the wake of its biggest battle so far.
+With “Phase 3” of the MCU officially set to conclude in a few months with Spider-Man: Far From Home, there have been some clues as to where the studio plans to go now that its “Infinity Saga” is in the rearview mirror.
+From films and television series in the works to possibilities drawn from Marvel Comics history and the events of Endgame, here’s where the MCU might be headed in the wake of its biggest battle so far.

-(Note: There will be some discussion of movie plot points here, so consider this a spoiler warning if you’re not caught up with the MCU.)
+(Note: There will be discussion of movie plot points here — including key events in Avengers: Endgame — so consider this a spoiler warning if you’re not caught up with the MCU.)

 Movies on the books

-Among the new characters joining the MCU after Endgame will be a wide array of heroes and villains in The Eternals, based on characters from legendary comic creator Jack Kirby’s, as well as the titular martial arts hero of Shang-Chi.
+Also among the new characters joining the MCU after Endgame will be a wide array of heroes and villains in The Eternals, based on characters from legendary comic creator Jack Kirby’s series of the same name, as well as the titular martial arts hero of Shang-Chi.

 Confirmed TV series

-The launch of Disney’s streaming service Disney Plus also sends a host of MCU characters to the small screen, offering some additional indication of who’s still active after Endgame (though, the ability to play with timelines means these characters may not necessarily survive the film).
+The launch of Disney’s streaming service Disney Plus also sends a host of MCU characters to the small screen.

 What we’ve seen

-The first trailer for Spider-Man: Far From Home offered up a few bits of information to glean about the MCU post-Endgame.
+Along with the events of Endgame itself, previews of Spider-Man: Far From Home also offered up a few bits of information to glean about the MCU’s future.

-Conspicuously absent from the Phase 4 conversation are the MCU’s trio of founding heroes: Captain America, Iron Man, and Thor.
+Conspicuously absent from early Phase 4 conversations were the MCU’s trio of founding heroes: Captain America, Iron Man, and Thor.

-Captain America actor Chris Evans has all but confirmed he’ll be shedding his shield and uniform when Endgame concludes, offering a fond farewell to the character on social media near the end of filming.
-Evans’ contract reportedly doesn’t extend beyond Endgame, and the actor has expressed an interest in putting his hero days behind him.
+Captain America actor Chris Evans has all but confirmed that his character’s decision to shed his shield and uniform at the conclusion of Endgame will stick, and offered a fond farewell to the character on social media near the end of filming.
+Evans’ contract reportedly doesn’t extend beyond Endgame, and the actor expressed an interest in putting his hero days behind him.